Post COVID-19 Aviation Growth Scenario

 According to the UNWTO, tourism accounts for 10% of global GDP; so with 57% of the world’s cross-border tourists travelling by air, this is one of the primary sources of wealth today.

-Another clear consequence of the unstoppable growth of commercial aviation is the increase in the number of aircraft in service that is expected over the next two decades.
+Another consequence of the unstoppable growth of commercial aviation is the increase in the number of aircraft in service that is expected over the next two decades.

-If at the beginning of 2019, there were almost 21,000 Airbus commercial aircraft in service, this figure is expected to double by 2038, reaching nearly 45,000 aircraft.
-According to Airbus, more than 38,000 new aeroplanes are scheduled to be delivered, some of which will replace the older ones and serve to modernize the world’s fleet over the next 20 years.
+According to Airbus, more than 39,000 new aeroplanes are scheduled to be delivered until 2043, some of which will replace the older ones and serve to modernise the world’s fleet over the next 20 years.

 Still, despite the difficulties, the European commercial aviation market has remained stable in recent years.
 The reasons for its persistence are an increase in the flow of money, improved access to credit, a decrease in the tax burden and increased confidence among businesses and consumers.